mhscott/mhscott.github.io/_posts/2019-10-06-torsion-with-fiber-sections.md

 conditioning of the element stiffness matrix and/or stability of the element state determination could be poor due to the extremely stiff torsional response, leading to global convergence issues.
 What was I thinking?

-This pull request fixes the issue by forcing the user to specify either a $$GJ$$ value or a _UniaxialMaterial_ for torsion when defining the fiber section.
+This pull request fixes the issue by forcing the user to specify either a _GJ_ value or a _UniaxialMaterial_ for torsion when defining the fiber section.

 ```tcl